jacksonh1/TRAF6_screen/readme.md

 ### ./NGS_data_analysis/
-further filtering and processing of NGS data into tables for further analysis and final sets of binder and nonbinder sequences
+additional filtering and processing of NGS data into tables for further analysis and final sets of binder and nonbinder sequences